 Perseverance of the Saints: The salvation God has wrought for believers is seen through to the end as God preserves and sanctifies His elect until the end.

-Critics of Calvinism and the DoG will assert that if we teach and hold to these doctrines, holiness and piety will go out the window.
+Critics of Calvinism and the Doctrines of Grace will assert that if we teach and hold to these doctrines, holiness and piety will go out the window.
 In other words, if salvation is eternally secure, what restrains a believer from sinning at will?
 Claiming faith in Christ becomes the ultimate “get out of hell” card.
 The Apostle Paul asked the same question in Romans 6:1.
 Paul’s response was that sin is not compatible with the new life in Christ (Romans 6:2-4).
-Far from advocating a license to sin, the DoG actually do more to promote Christian piety than the doctrine of conditional security.
+Far from advocating a license to sin, the Doctrines of Grace actually do more to promote Christian piety than the doctrine of conditional security.
 The Puritans, known for, among other things, their piety and strict devotion to holy living, were predominantly Calvinists.
-In the DoG, piety is seen as the grateful response of the believer for God’s amazing grace in salvation (Romans 12:1-2).
+In the Doctrines of Grace, piety is seen as the grateful response of the believer for God’s amazing grace in salvation (Romans 12:1-2).
 These doctrines, if held and believed rightly, make the works we do a response of true love to our gracious God who loved us enough to save us from our sin and misery.
 The Heidelberg Catechism (one of the earliest confessional documents of the Protestant Reformation and a teaching tool for children and new believers) is broken into three sections: The Misery of Man (our sinful state); Of Man’s Deliverance (God’s gracious act of salvation through Jesus Christ); and Of Thankfulness (our response to God’s grace, which also outlines our duty as Christians).

-So if we accept the premise that the DoG are true (i.e., biblical), then how do we reconcile that with all of those passages that purportedly speak to conditional security?
+So if we accept the premise that the Doctrines of Grace are true (i.e., biblical), then how do we reconcile that with all of those passages that purportedly speak to conditional security?
 The short answer is that we (believers) persevere (remain faithful until the end) because God preserves us.
 To put it another way, if we do nothing to obtain or earn salvation (salvation being a free gift of God’s grace), then how can we lose salvation?
 Conditional security is acceptable only to those who also believe that they somehow contributed to their salvation in the first place (which Arminian theology logically implies).
 But this flies in the face of such passages as Ephesians 2:8-9: “For it is by grace you have been saved, through faith—and this not from yourselves, it is the gift of God—not by works, so that no one can boast,” which clearly assert that we contribute absolutely nothing to our salvation; even the faith necessary to receive the gift of grace, is itself a gift of God.

 On the other hand, Arminianism gives man a reason to boast in the end.
 If by my cooperation with the Spirit of God I remain faithful to the end, I can boast (a little) about how I was able to stay the course and finish the race.
 However, there will be no boasting in heaven except to boast in the Lord (1 Corinthians 1:31).
 The doctrine of conditional security is not biblical; the Bible is quite clear that we persevere because God preserves us.